What Exodus 14:14 Means: The Lord Will Fight For You

 “The Lord will fight for you; you need only to be still.”
 Exodus 14:14

 This verse is powerful, and it holds incredible truth for us today.
 When we look at the context I think this passage will take on new life for you.
-Whatever you are facing, this verse will encourage you to keep trusting God.
+Whatever you are facing, this verse will encourage you to trust God.

 So, let’s dive into the meaning of Exodus 14:14 and see what it has for us today.